julelang/juledoc/README.md

 ## License

-The reference compiler, API, and standard library are distributed under the terms of the BSD 3-Clause license. <br>
+The JuleDoc is distributed under the terms of the BSD 3-Clause license. <br>
 [See License Details](./LICENSE)